MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/request-properties-object.md

 ## Test a module that has an authenticated signed-in state

-Some modules might require that the state be **signed-in** follow the steps in the [simulate-the-signed-in-state](test-page-mock.md#simulate-the-signed-in-state) topic.
+Some modules might require that the state be **signed-in** follow the steps in the [simulate-the-signed-in-state](test-page-mock.md#simulate-the-signed-in-state) topic to create a page mock with signed in user state for testing modules.

 ## Additional resources